FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Experimental Results

 \section{Experimental Results}

-We carried out different kinds of experiments in order to: 1) analyze FedX on different pruning configurations and relevance-based explanation methods; 2) evaluate FedX across different DL architectures; 3) assess the communication and computational efficiency of FedX across different DL architectures; and 4) compare FedX with the state-of-the-art FL algorithms.
+We carried out different kinds of experiments in order to: 1) analyze FedX on different pruning configurations and pruning methods; 2) evaluate FedX across different DL architectures; 3) assess the communication and computational efficiency of FedX across different DL architectures; and 4) compare FedX with the state-of-the-art FL algorithms.